vortex-exoplanet/QACITS/documentation/_build/html/_sources/demo.rst.txt

 The first two columns of the output array correspond to the final estimated x and y tilt.
-They can be converted to milliarcseconds (mas) and compared to the read tip-tilt, in oreder to infer the RMS error value.
+They can be converted to milliarcseconds (mas) and compared to the read tip-tilt, in order to infer the RMS error value.

 .. code-block:: python